MZ-LAWAL/SCA-Cloud-School-Application_Docker/README.md

     docker build -t  mizkas/sca_cloudschool:v1 .
     ```

-Above will build the image given it a tag of v1
+Above will build the image, given it a tag of v1.

 # Checking if the images exist